NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 Hopefully, everyone knows what an "operating system" is....

 BTW, The engine which runs ResOS is called OpenStack.

+Coincidentally, CSIRO, NASA and CERN all use the "cloud operating system" we teach.

+Subsequent to that initial ResBaz event we were commissioned to expand and enhance that material into a full day hands on course.

+So some of our foundations precede the online NeCTAR training material created by Intersect.
+We had to aligned the two by changing our material.
+Which we were only able to do after Intersect published their training.

+We've piloted all the material by giving lessons to small numbers of researchers, and solicited their feedback.

+We are now starting to use it in training at the University of Melbourne.
+And we will be changing it and incorporating what we learn from delivering it as we go forward.

+-- *Slide* --

+## ResOS: what is it?

+1. Researcher Open Source
+1. Researcher Onion Storage
+1. Researcher Open Storage
+1. Researcher Operating System
+1. A conceit

+-- *Slide End* --

+**Answer: D & E** I have such mixed feelings about this term.
+But it's one that some people have taken to heart.

 -- *Slide* --